 Step 1: Earn a Relevant Degree

 Most forensic chemists hold a bachelor’s degree in chemistry, biochemistry, or forensic science.
-Coursework typically includes organic chemistry, analytical chemistry, physics, and math.
+But coursework typically includes organic chemistry, analytical chemistry, physics, and math.
 Some programs offer specialized tracks in forensic chemistry, which can give you a head start.
 But don’t overlook foundational classes — understanding chemical reactions and lab safety is crucial.

 Step 2: Gain Lab Experience